jarubinomartin/tutorials/README.md

-# tutorials
+# Tutorials
-* Introduction to Healpix - healpy.
+- Introduction to Healpix and healpy.